OpenFloat-org/Mission/README.md

 ## Software
   - Systems on board
+    - 3 Raspberry Pi zero's as primary computational hardware and redundency
     - Must be able to keep vessel towards correct heading using rudder and sail regardless of wind speed and direction
   - Remote systems
+    -